 Thank my lucky stars, that was not the case!
 I decided it was best for her to move into a memory care community with HarborChase and I made it my sisterly duty not to treat her different than I had before she started declining.
 And it made a difference.
 I made her a scrapbook of our adventures with captions to remind her of me.
 On good days, she remembers.
 Not every day is a good day - but, I have hope!
 My sister is my sister no matter what, and she is going to be for a very long time!

 We love having a positive impact on our residents and their loved ones!
 We also have seen time and time again that continuing your relationship with someone who develops memory impairment is one of the best things for them.
 Having a person that tethers them to a reality before dementia or Alzheimer’s can help them hold on to it.
 Having conversations about past “adventures” is a great way to jog that person’s memories.

-So, if you find yourself visiting a dear friend in senior housing, do not let your emotions get the best of you.
+So, if you find yourself visiting a dear friend in a memory care community, do not let your emotions get the best of you.
 Stay secure in knowing that doing so will benefit their health in the long run.
 There are millions of others going through the same thing you are if you can find comfort in knowing you are not alone.
 If you still need the extra support, there are options out there for you, such as support groups.
 Do not give up hope!
 Sometimes you find strength where you least expect it.

 Do you someone close to you with memory impairments?
-HarborChase is here to listen, comment your story below!
+HarborChase Senior Living is here to listen, comment your story below!